Decentralized Distributed Optimization for Saddle Point Problems: Introduction

 \textbf{Contribution.} Our contribution can be summarized as follows. \begin{itemize}[leftmargin=*] \item We provide a decentralized Mirror-prox based algorithm for convex-concave SPPs and prove its optimality in the euclidean proximal setup; \item We provide the lower bounds on the number of communication steps and oracle calls per node for convex-concave SPPs in the euclidean proximal setup. \end{itemize}

 \textbf{Paper organization.} This paper is organized as follows.
 Section \ref{sec:problem_statement} presents a saddle point problem of interest along with its decentralized reformulation.
 In Section \ref{sec:distributed_mirror_prox}, we provide the main algorithm of the paper to solve such kind of problems.
 In Section \ref{sec:lower_bounds}, we present the lower complexity bounds for saddle point problems without individual variables.
-In Section \ref{sec:wb}, we show how the proposed algorithm can be applied to the problem computing Wasserstein barycenters. \ar{Additionally, in Section \ref{app:separating_complexities} (in Supplemetary material), we show how communication and computation complexities can be separated using a gradient sliding technique.}
+Finally in Section \ref{sec:wb}, we show how the proposed algorithm can be applied to the problem computing Wasserstein barycenters .

 \textbf{Notation.} For a prox-function $d(x)$, we define the corresponding Bregman divergence: $B(x, y) = d(x) -d(y) - \la \nabla d(y), x - y \ra.$ For some norm $\|\cdot\|$, we define its dual norm $\|\cdot\|_*$ in a usual way: $\|s\|_* = \max_{x\in \X} \{ \la x,s \ra : \|x\|\leq 1 \}.$ For two vectors $x,y$ of the same size, denotations $x/y$ and $x \odot y$ stand for the element-wise product and element-wise division respectively.
 When functions, such as $log$ or $exp$, are used on vectors, they are always applied element-wise.
 We use bold symbol for column vector $\x = [x_1^\top,\cdots,x_m^\top]^\top \in \mathbb{R}^{mn}$, where $x_1,...,x_m\in \R^n$.
 Then we refer to the $i$-th component of vector $\x$ as $ x_i\in \R^n$ and to the $j$-th component of vector $x_i$ as $[x_i]_j$.
 We denote by $\boldsymbol 1$ the vector of ones.
 For matrices $A$ and $B$ we denote their Kronecker product as $A\otimes B$.